Glioblastoma Multiforme Overview

-Glioblastoma multiforme tumors, commonly called glioblastomas, are malignant (cancerous) brain tumors that develop from astrocytes and oligodendrocytes—cells that support and maintain the nerve cells in the brain.
+Glioblastoma multiforme tumors, commonly called glioblastomas or gliomas, are malignant (cancerous) brain tumors that develop from astrocytes and oligodendrocytes—cells that support and maintain the nerve cells in the brain.

 Although these tumors almost never spread to other parts of the body, they quickly invade other parts of the brain.
 They are the most aggressive of all primary brain tumors (tumors that originate in the brain).